 Scottish Kilt

-Thinking of Scots, many of us don’t wear kilts that they could not love it.
-Well, they might be pleased if you wear kilts.
-Having said that, there are certain belongings you got to consider before wearing a kilt if you are doing not have any connection to Scotland.
-One thing to be aware in Scotland is the tartan – the Plaid Pattern in the fabric plays a role in heraldry.
+Most Scots will not mind if you wear a kilt and many will be pleased.
+That said, there are a few things worth understanding before you wear one if you have no connection to Scotland.
+The thing to understand is the tartan itself, because the pattern in the cloth carries meaning in Scottish heraldry.
 Scottish and Irish families often have a “tartan pattern” that is considered to be theirs.
 If someone from one of those families were to see you wearing their tartan, they may take offence, especially if you’re a stranger and not a Scot or Irishman at all.
-Basically, traditional kilt were used to identify the clan affiliation of the person wearing it.
+Traditionally, a kilt identified the clan the wearer belonged to.

 How to Wear a Kilt?